greyspring/EnACP/README.md

 ===========

+If you clone this git repository, you dont need install BioSeq-Analysis package but need copy two files nrdb90.phr and nrdb90.psq in BioSeq-Analysis package into the folder /BioSeq-Analysis/psiblast/nrdb90/.

 The BioSeq-Analysis package need to be pre-installed.
 The full package and documents of BioSeq-Analysis are available at http://bioinformatics.hitsz.edu.cn/BioSeq-Analysis/download.
 Before using BioSeq-Analysis, the Python software should be first installed and configured.
 Python 2.7 64-bit is recommended, which can be downloaded from https://www.python.org.

-If you clone this git repository, you dont need install BioSeq-Analysis package but need copy two files nrdb90.phr and nrdb90.psq in BioSeq-Analysis package into directory /anti/BioSeq-Analysis/psiblast/nrdb90/.

 2. Usage